lightninglabs/loop/README.md

     Send the amount in satoshis specified by the amt argument off-chain.

 OPTIONS:
-   --amt value    the amount in satoshis to loop in (default: 0) --external     expect htlc to be published externally --conf_target  the confirmation target for the on chain htlc, if not being published externally
+   --amt value          the amount in satoshis to loop in (default: 0) --external           expect htlc to be published externally --conf_target value  the target number of blocks the on-chain htlc broadcast by the swap client should confirm within (default: 0)
+   --last_hop value     the pubkey of the last hop to use for this swap
 ```

 The `--external` argument allows the on-chain HTLC transacting to be published